-This policy, in the form of a globally binding all encompassing compliance circular, sets out the organisation's stance on Anti Corruption, Anti Trust, Anti Money Laundering, Data Protection, Human Rights and Export Control.
+This policy, in the form of a globally binding all-encompassing compliance circular, sets out the organisation's stance on Anti-Corruption, Anti-Trust, Anti Money Laundering, Data Protection, Human Rights and Export Control.

 The circular specifically highlights the need to comply with local law and thereby the requirements of the Modern Slavery Act.
-In particular it requires its business units and employees to act always in accordance with the United Nations Global Compact principles, including without limitation:
+It requires business units and employees to act always in accordance with the United Nations Global Compact principles, including without limitation: